-Children (0-15 yo) -20
+• Children (0-15 years old): 20

-Adults (16-64 vo) -117
+• Adults (16-64 years old): 117

-Older adults (64+ yo)-64
+Older adults (64+ years old): 64

-The population ahs continued to age since the last census
+The population has continued to age since the last census.

-- 2.10 The 2021 census (2) identified that within the parish there are 101 dwellings.
-Types not yet available. - 2.11 C 25% of properties are rented (social or private). - 2.12 16 new homes have been added since 2016 (N.C.C data) and whilst interest has been expressed in developing new housing sites this has not been supported locally or there are constraints to development.
-There are several garden plots
+- 2.10 The 2021 census identified that within the parish there are 101 dwellings. - 2.11 Around 25% of properties are rented (social or private).

-- beside Blakemoor Links which are owned but currently have no permanent residential status. - 2.13 The village has an ice cream shop, which is closed out of season, and a café just to the north of the village, open all year-round.
+- 2.12 16 new homes have been added since 2016 (NCC data) and whilst interest has been expressed in developing new housing sites this has not been supported locally or there are constraints to development. - 2.13 The village has an ice cream shop, which is closed out of season, and a café just to the north of the village, open all year-round.
 There are two large caravan parks.
-There is no major commerce or industry and the working population commutes to work.
-Schools, shops and medical services are all in nearby villages and the local bus service provides a vital link to these.
+There is no major commerce or industry, and the working population commutes to work.
+Schools, shops, and medical services are all in nearby villages and the local bus service provides a vital link to these.
 There is a village hall run by a charitable trust which offers small meeting and group facilities.
-Nearest major leisure facilities are in Morpeth, Ashington and Newbiggin.
+The nearest major leisure facilities are in Morpeth, Ashington and Newbiggin.